 - in the “SAP API Management” service: this is where mash-ups and filtering can occur, to do lightweigt API composition.

-- in the “SAP Cloud Platform Integration” service: this is where REST APIs can be graphically implemented in order to orchestrate complex logic and connect to heterogenous systems.
+- in the “SAP Business Technology Platform Integration” service: this is where REST APIs can be graphically implemented in order to orchestrate complex logic and connect to heterogenous systems.

-- in a headless microservice that can be developed with the “SAP Cloud Application Programming Model” (CAP) and run on various services of the SAP Cloud Platform such as Kyma or Cloud Foundry runtime.
+- in a headless microservice that can be developed with the “SAP Cloud Application Programming Model” (CAP) and run on various services of the SAP Business Technology Platform such as Kyma or Cloud Foundry runtime.

 - in the Hana in-memory database: Hana features native capabilities to expose its data through OData REST APIs and provides lightening fast response times.

 Obviously there are more ways to implement front-end APIs but these are the main ones.

 You may rightfully ask yourself: “What about eventing?”.
 This is also where the hybrid integration layer comes into play.
 One functional aspect of Eventing should be to have the integration layer been notified by changes in the backend.
 Through the usage of “SAP Business Technology Platform Event Mesh” this becomes perfectly possible.